aws-samples/aws-modernization-with-pulumi/content/50_eks_platform/20_provision_cluster/20_create_cluster.md

 Now that we have a cluster provisioned, we need to export our `KUBECONFIG` from the cluster so we can interact with it.

-Add the following to your `index.ts` at the end of the file:
+Add the following to the end of the `index.ts` file:

 ```typescript
 export const kubeconfig = cluster.kubeconfig